The Sleep Store is committed to doing what we can to minimise our impact on the environment.

 We recycle everything we can.
 Here is how we handle the different kinds of waste from our retail operation:

 - Cardboard cartons are reused for packaging outgoing orders where possible.
 Cartons not suitable for orders are recycled via Reclaim

 - All paper waste is recycled, including the backs of labelopes and the backs of courier tickets

 - Packaging fill from suppliers is reused where possible.
 The only exception is polystyrene chip fill which is unsafe to send to houses with infants and toddlers.

-- Toner cartridges to go Warehouse Stationary or BP collection points for recycling
+- Toner cartridges go to Warehouse Stationary or BP collection points for recycling

-- Incoming LDPE courier track packs sent by customers with returned products - are collected and given to Courier Post.
+- Incoming LDPE courier track packs sent by customers with returned products are collected and given to Courier Post.
 Courier Post has an excellent initiative (Backtrack your Trackpack) where they collect used Trackpacks from customers and recycle them.
-Courier Post will take used Trackpacks from all Courier companies - so they get Fastway, NZ Courier, Courier Post, and all others.
+Courier Post will take used Trackpacks from all Courier companies - so they take Fastway, NZ Courier, Courier Post, and all others.

 - Plastic strapping comes on numerous cartons of stock from suppliers.
-This used to go to landfill but now goes to a recycler
+This used to go to landfill but now goes to a specialist recycler

-We joined the Sustainable Business Network in mid 2013 to help us stay focussed and to help get ideas on how we further reduce waste, recycle more, and source biodegradable/low impact packaging for outgoing parcels sent from our online retail business.
+We joined the Sustainable Business Network in mid-2013 to help us stay focussed and to help get ideas on how we further reduce waste, recycle more, and source biodegradable/low impact packaging for outgoing parcels sent from our online retail business.